Eurovision 2023: These are the last 10 finalists to qualify – DW – 05/12/2023

-For the second event, more solo artists performed, without dancing or special effects beyond lighting and projections of visuals.
+For the second event, more solo artists performed, without dancing or special effects beyond lighting and visual projections.

 The audience seemed to prefer the party mode on stage, however.
 Quieter songs had more of a hard time, with the exception of Alika from Latvia, who played and sang a ballad on the grand piano.
 It was written by Wouter Hardy, a composer also involved with the 2019 winning title, "Arcade."
 With a voice that can move from silky smooth to powerful, Alika is in Saturday's grand final.